firefart/network_info/Readme.md

 I recommend using the docker setup because it removes the hassle of installing everything manually.

+Hint: The Database can grow fast so be sure to have enough space.
+On docker my postgres database uses 4.066GB of space.

 # Docker

 You can simply pull the image from Docker Hub and connect it to a local database via